eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 XML profiles
 ============

-In the :ref:`configuration` section you could see how to configure entity attributes using XML profiles, but this section goes deeper into it.
+In the :ref:`configuration` section, you could see how to configure entity attributes using XML profiles, but this section goes deeper into it.

 XML profiles are loaded from XML files. *eProsima Fast RTPS* permits to load as much XML files as you want.
 An XML file can contain several XML profiles.
-An XML profile is defined by a unique name (or :class:`<transport_id>` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile when you create a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
+An XML profile is defined by a unique name (or ``<transport_id>`` label in the :ref:`transportdescriptors` case) that is used to reference the XML profile when you create a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
 *eProsima Fast RTPS* will also try to find in current execution path and load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml*.
-If this file exists, it is loaded at the library initialization.
+This file is loaded at the library initialization if it exists.

 Making an XML
 -------------